SoftwareEng2-Team/runio/LivingDocument.md

 Week 6: Mid-term presentation.
 Share what we have so far, see results, and address any concerns.
 - Continue working towards implementing the user interface.
 Focus on the leaderboard and profile pages (user authentication) this week.
 - Choose a database service and start integrating it into our application.
 It will need to store player credentials, as well as their location data to show other users.
-- Figure out how to host our application on the Oregon State public.html server.
+- Figure out how to host our application with both front end and back end services covered.

 Week 7: Full game logic and user interface navigation.
 - Work to finish implementing the core features of our game.